 In 2002, the SEC filed civil fraud charges against Xerox.
-The charges were filed after a two year investigation into the company’s accounting practices.
+The charges were filed after a two-year investigation into the company’s accounting practices.
 The SEC charges came at a time when major fraud scandals – WorldCom and Enron – broke out.
 The SEC alleged that Xerox’s management accelerated the revenue recognition of leasing equipment by upwards of $3 billion over a four-year period and overstated the company’s pre-tax earnings by $1.5 billion to alleviate pressure from Wall Street and to hide the company’s true performance.

 The accounting techniques used by Xerox violated the generally accepted accounting principles (GAAP).
-Revenues were inaccurately assigned to time periods in which they were not yet received.
-This resulted in inflated revenues, and also provided investors with inaccuate information pertaining to the company’s income/ assets.
-It was reported that management was aware of and even approved these accounting methods.
-According to the initial complaint filed by the SEC:
+Revenues were assigned to time periods in which they were not yet received.
+This resulted in inflated revenues, and also provided investors with inaccurate information on the company’s income and assets.
+It was reported that management was aware of, and even approved, these accounting methods.

 “The allegations in the complaint center around seven different accounting actions used, in Xerox parlance, to “close the gap” between the company’s operating results and the market’s expectations from 1997 through 2000.
 Many of these actions had the purpose and effect of accelerating Xerox’s recognition of revenue at the expense of future periods.
 According to the complaint, Xerox fraudulently disguised these actions so that investors remained unaware that the company was meeting earnings expectations only by using accounting maneuvers that could compromise future results.”

 Mulcahy’s first step was to replace the company’s accounting team and begin cutting costs to reduce the company’s large debts.
-The article also takes note of Mulcahy’s optimism in her role as CEO- believing in the company and its ability to achieve greatness.
-When a company’s leader exhibits infectious optimism, it rubs off on employees.
-Mulcahy managed to successfully change the tone at the top at Xerox, which contributed to her ability to rebuild Xerox into the company it is today.
+Mulcahy’s optimism in her role as CEO and the company’s ability to achieve greatness was well documented and this optimism rubbed off on employees.
+Mulcahy managed to change the tone at the top at Xerox, which contributed to her ability to rebuild Xerox into the company it is today.

-The case study “From Goliath to Lazarus: Xerox is Revived by the Power of Customer-led Innovation,” discusses how Mulcahy responded to feedback from both employees and customers to make positive changes.
+The case study From Goliath to Lazarus: Xerox is Revived by the Power of Customer-led Innovation, discusses how Mulcahy responded to feedback from both employees and customers to make positive changes.
 The case study also documented Mulcahy’s efforts to open up the lines of communication within the company by traveling to speak with people who would provide her with constructive criticism to bring the company back to success.

-“The benefits of internal audit outsourcing include:
+Benefits of internal audit outsourcing include: